rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_AFTERHITROLL (hs_afterhitroll.int)`

-Runs after Fallout has decided if an attack will hit or miss
+Runs after Fallout has decided if an attack will hit or miss.

 ```
 int     arg0 - If the attack will hit: 0 - critical miss, 1 - miss, 2 - hit, 3 - critical hit